 Channel drains require a groove cut into the concrete at its lowest point, which can be determined by pooling water.
 The channel section is concreted in, and at this stage, performs the function of a gutter.
 To complete the installation, the included grate snaps onto the channel to allow a vehicle to pass over it without damaging either the vehicle or the drain.
 Because the grate is slotted, it allows runoff to drain through the slots, while preventing leaves and other debris from clogging it.

-Instead of collecting the water, louvered diffusers allow the water to pass through, but break up the large sheets of water as it leaves the shingles.
+Instead of collecting the water, louver diffusers allow the water to pass through, but break up the large sheets of water as it leaves the shingles.
 As the name implies, this diffuses the water into smaller, less damaging droplets.
-Because this allows the ground to absorb the water more slowly, it prevents water from flowing and creating a ditch.
+Because this allows the ground to absorb water more slowly, it prevents water from flowing and creating a ditch.

 A very effective method of controlling roof runoff employs a rain diverter.
-A rain diverter is a form of flashing and installed on the roof itself instead of the fascia board.
+A rain diverter is a form of flashing and is installed on the roof itself instead of the fascia board.
 Rain diverters are usually made from aluminum or galvanized steel and include a mounting tab.

-Rain diverters are formed from thin gauge metal and bent down the center to about a 90 degree angle, which catches the runoff and redirects it away from the roof edge.
+Rain diverters are formed from thin-gauge metal and bent down the center to about a 90-degree angle, which catches the runoff and redirects it away from the roof edge.
 For installing a rain diverter, one side is placed under a course of shingles and secured with roofing tacks.
 The other side of the diverter can then extend upward from the roof and divert water in either direction.
 It’s also not very complicated to make a rain diverter if you are interested in one.

 As mentioned earlier, gutters are rarely installed early in new construction, yet the roof is one of the first projects.
 Roof runoff is especially bad at this stage of construction because there is no grass or grading to control rainwater.
 Often, this is why construction sites become a muddy mess.

-When possible, pro builders will install 6mm thick builder’s plastic directly under the runoff to absorb the impact of the falling water and prevent erosion.
+When possible, professional builders will install 6mm thick builder’s plastic directly under the runoff to absorb the impact of the falling water and prevent erosion.
 Builder’s plastic (6mm) is the same material used in crawl spaces as a vapor barrier, so it tends to already be on the jobsite.
 You wouldn’t want to use this method permanently, as it would kill any vegetation underneath it.
 However, this method works great as a temporary measure and can be easily removed later when the gutters are installed.

 Get a Free Roofing Estimate